 - green onion

 I know this recipe is called a zucchini noodle breakfast bowl, however, it can clearly be eaten for any meal of the day.
+Or, if it’s dinnertime, try a different zucchini noodle bowl.
 Eat up!

 OTHER WHOLE30 RECIPES